tocttou/tocttou.github.io/_posts/2017-03-27-using-purecomponent-to-prevent-wasted-renders-in-react.md

 <script src="https://gist.github.com/tocttou/447eed019c83a5be8793ac9d04117488.js"></script>

-This periodic state update in turn causes re-renders for both the child components.
-But it is clear that the second child should not be affected by the parent state update at all, since the prop passed remains the same.
+This periodic state update in turn causes re-renders for both the child components. **Ideally**, second child should not be affected by the parent state update at all, since the prop passed remains the same.
 Console log by running this code:

 ```
 Rendering!